Why we loved Copenhagen with kids

 Luckily, we visited Tivoli on a sunny day so we relaxed in deck chairs while the very talented Tivoli Youth Guard band marched past and the kids enjoyed the playground (another brilliant one).
 However, I think it would be rather underwhelming on a grey day.
 The restaurants are expensive and the one we ate at charged us for tap water (which came in cartons), an anomaly in an otherwise environmentally aware city.

 The weather was incredible during our visit to Copenhagen with kids so we were outside from dawn until dusk aside from a morning in the Children’s Museum.
-However, for wet weather visits, there are plenty of brilliant places to visit in Copenhagen.
+However, there are plenty of indoor activities in Copenhagen.

-Denmark’s national aquarium, Blue Planet is worth a visit for its architecture alone.
+Denmark’s national aquarium, Den Blå Planet or Blue Planet is worth a visit for its architecture alone.
 However, as northern Europe’s largest aquarium it does a very good line in all things fishy.
 And there’s plenty of child-specific attractions: my kids would love the water playground, even in the rain.

 Day trips from Copenhagen